How to Flea Bomb With Indoor Cats – 7 Tips and Tricks

 3. Rearrange Furniture

 Fleas can hide in tight corners and hard-to-reach places.
 So, rearrange your furniture and open cabinets and drawers so that the flea bomb has an easier time reaching these spaces.
-Try to keep spaces as exposed as possible.
+Try to keep the areas as exposed as possible.

 4. Ventilate Your Home

-After you’ve used a flea bomb, following the directions included with your particular purchase, make sure to wait the recommended amount of hours before re-entering your house.
-You can also post signs on windows to let others know that they shouldn’t enter inside the house.
+After you’ve used a flea bomb, following the manufacturer’s directions, make sure to wait the recommended amount of hours before re-entering your house.
+You can also post signs on windows to let others know they shouldn’t enter the house.

-Once the appropriate amount of time passes, wear a safety mask and goggles before re-entering your home.
-Open a lot of windows so that you can create a good airflow in your home.
+Once the appropriate time passes, wear a safety mask and goggles before re-entering your home.
+Open all the windows so that you can create good airflow in your house.
 A nice cross breeze will help to get rid of lingering particles.

 5. Vacuum Treated Areas Several Times

 Realistically, you’ll have to vacuum your floors multiple times for several days.
-The particles are very tiny and can be difficult to pick up.
-You can also try using a carpet cleaner to help with clean up.
+The particles are very tiny and can be challenging to pick up.
+You can also try using a carpet cleaner to help.

 6. Wash All Bedding, Curtains, and Toys

-You’ll also want to wash any exposed bedding, curtains, toys, and other items.
-A lot of fleas may be trapped in fabrics and can also survive in water.
+You’ll also want to wash your exposed bedding, curtains, toys, and other items.
+Many fleas may be trapped in fabrics and can survive in water.
 So, use a laundry detergent or booster specifically made to kill fleas and wash your laundry with hot water.

 7. Use a Professional Service

 So, if you’re unsure if you can properly clean up your home after using a flea bomb, you might be better off contacting a professional pest control service.
-A specialist can help you figure out the best way to get rid of fleas.
+A specialist can help you determine the best way to get rid of fleas.

 How Long Does It Take for Flea Bombs To Work?

-Flea bombs may not necessarily kill on contact and can take some time to have an effect on fleas.
-Therefore, it’s extremely important that you don’t enter or disrupt your home right after using a flea bomb.
-Make sure to adhere to the wait times located on the instructions of the flea bomb packaging.
+Flea bombs may not necessarily kill on contact and can take time to affect fleas.
+Therefore, you mustn’t enter or disrupt your home right after using a flea bomb.
+Make sure to adhere to the wait times located on the instructions on the flea bomb packaging.

 Why Houses Can Still Have Fleas After Flea Bombing

 As we’ve stated before, flea bombs don’t necessarily kill off all fleas.
-Fleas like to hide in crevices, so the flea bomb might miss them.
-When it sets off, it can startle some fleas and cause them to hide deeper into the home.
+Fleas hide in crevices, and the flea bomb might miss them.
+When it emits the spray, it can startle some fleas and cause them to hide.

 If you’ve resorted to using a flea bomb, make sure you do the proper prep work to increase your chances of success.
 Follow through on all cleanup steps and be diligent with vacuuming so that you can pick up as many remaining flea eggs as possible.